QI-CSHL/QuantLabs2025/_sources/Lab07_Image_Time_Series_Analysis.md

     10. Ask yourself how long it would take to manually track every single nucleus in this really quite small dataset.
-Once this sunk in, pity everyone who has to do that for his/her project.
+Once this sunk in, pity everyone who has to do that for their project.

 #### Step 3: Semi-automatic tracking to speed things up